 -

-Promote Policy Change: Support legislation that limits toxic pesticide use and encourages safer, more sustainable chemical alternatives.
-Strong regulatory frameworks can reduce widespread environmental contamination, protect agricultural workers, and ultimately safeguard public health and genetic integrity across populations.
+Promote Policy Change: Support legislation limiting toxic pesticide use and encouraging safer alternatives.
+Strong regulations reduce environmental contamination, protect agricultural workers, and safeguard public health and genetic integrity across populations.

 -

 The good news is that some of the damage caused by chemical exposure can be mitigated.
-Our bodies possess natural detoxification and repair mechanisms that can be strengthened through conscious lifestyle choices.
-The following strategies help protect DNA, support cellular repair, and promote overall genetic health:
+Our bodies possess natural detoxification and repair mechanisms that can be strengthened through conscious lifestyle choices, nutrition, and environmental awareness.
+The following strategies help protect DNA, enhance cellular repair, and support overall genetic health across the lifespan:

 -

-Eat Healthy: Prioritize fresh, organic fruits, vegetables, and whole grains, which provide antioxidants, vitamins, and minerals that protect DNA from oxidative stress, support cellular repair mechanisms, and enhance long-term gene stability.
+Eat Healthy: Prioritize fresh, organic fruits, vegetables, and whole grains, which are rich in antioxidants, vitamins, and minerals.
+These nutrients protect DNA from oxidative stress, enhance repair mechanisms, and support long-term gene stability, while promoting overall cellular resilience.

 -

-Choose Natural Skincare: Using toxin-free, eco-friendly products minimizes chemical absorption through the skin, reducing epigenetic disruptions and supporting the body’s natural detoxification processes.
+Choose Natural Skincare: Using toxin-free, eco-friendly skincare and cosmetic products minimizes chemical absorption through the skin.
+This approach reduces epigenetic disruptions and supports the body's natural detoxification and repair processes, helping maintain cellular and genetic health over time.

 -

-Limit Exposure to Air Pollution: Wearing masks, using air purifiers, and spending time in clean-air environments such as parks and forests helps reduce inhalation of toxic particles that can alter gene expression and affect long-term health.
+Limit Exposure to Air Pollution: Wearing protective masks, using air purifiers, and spending time in clean-air environments like parks, forests, or rural areas reduces inhalation of harmful particles that can interfere with gene expression and overall health.

 -